Paradox Service Terms

 D. CARRIER RESTRICTIONS.

-Client acknowledges that all phone numbers used in connection with the Services are subject to rules and restrictions imposed by telecommunications and messaging providers (“Messaging Service Providers”).
-In order to comply with such rules and restrictions, Paradox and/or Client may be required to discontinue use of a number or short code.
-In such an instance, Paradox will use commercially reasonable efforts to obtain additional numbers or short codes and work with the applicable Messaging Service Providers to minimize any disruption in the Services.
-If Paradox is unable to prevent discontinuance of its or a Client’s use of a number or short code, Paradox may cease provision of the applicable portion of the affected Services.
+Client acknowledges that all phone numbers used in connection with the Services are subject to rules and restrictions imposed by telecommunications and messaging providers (“Messaging Service Providers”) and Messaging Service Providers may require Paradox and/or Client to discontinue use of a number or short code.
+In such an instance, Paradox will use commercially reasonable efforts to obtain additional numbers or short codes and work with the applicable Messaging Service Providers to minimize disruption to the Services.

 6. PAYMENT